Dynamic-Book/DyboApp/README.md

 Instructions to install the DyboApp in a Cuis-Smalltalk developer environment.

-## 1. Set up your Cuis-Smalltalk environment.
+## 1. Set-up the Cuis-Smalltalk Environment.
 ```bash
 mkdir Cuis
 cd Cuis